-- preventing work-related diseases and accidents
+- the prevention of work-related diseases and accidents

-- the functioning of the work community
+- the functioning of the workplace.

 - Occupational Health Care Act 1383/ 2001 (Finlex)